Blog > Countries > United States > My New Favorite American City – San Francisco!

 Well, deciding to break up the long haul from Miami to Manilla, San Francisco seemed like a good halfway point (well at least it’s in the right direction).
 I stayed at a pretty nasty, massive hostel in the Union Square area which, when I arrived, was informed it was dubbed “America’s number 1 party hostel” and the Wi-Fi password was in fact, “PartyHostel”, FML.
 I guess I’m getting older now when such a prestigious “award” is more of a turn-off than a perk.
 Anyways, they did have free beer every night, so I made sure to have enough that I might be able to sleep through drunk European kids running around and passing out in the halls.

-Anyways, besides the slightly dodgy hostel (I should have done more research for accommodation before going!), San Francisco was awesome.
+Anyways, besides the slightly dodgy hostel (I probably should have checked Trivago before going!), San Francisco was awesome.
 The summer weather is really pleasant and on the cooler side around 65 degrees (20 Celsius) and I was lucky enough to land two perfectly sunny days (not so common).
 It’s the perfect weather to find things to do while you’re in San Francisco.
 Beyond the cool temperature, San Francisco is famous for another unique weather related phenomena, fog.
 Not pea soup fog like the Brits know all too well, but a rolling fog that if you find yourself inside, visibility is decreased to mere feet.
 It is a beautiful thing to watch it coming off the mountains and into the bay.

 fog in summer in San Francisco